paulf-999/styleguides_and_standards/git_branching_strategy.md

 # Git branching strategy

-This document describes the use of the [`Gitflow` workflow](https://www.gitkraken.com/learn/git/git-flow) as the Git branching strategy.
+This document describes the use of the [`Gitflow` workflow](https://www.gitkraken.com/learn/git/git-flow) as a Git branching strategy.

 ## Contents